Delphian (typeface)

 Delphian is an all-caps display typeface created by R. Hunter Middleton in 1928 and published in metal by Ludlow.
 A digital version was issued by Monotype.
 Delphian has a modern, yet classic style and is notable for having no lower-case characters.
 One website commented on Middleton's font, "His tour de force, Delphian Open Title, invokes that rare intellectual response, admiration."
-It is seldom used today, except to evoke an art deco aura.
+It is rarely used today, except to evoke an art deco aura.